WoW inclusion measures: Character looks will not be adjusted!

 There have often been headlines about WoW in recent weeks that deal with various adjustments in the game; Adjustments of an inclusive nature.
 What was missing, however, was always a clear statement from the WoW team.
 There are now – and the promise that character looks and cosmetic items are not touched.

-In the article entitled “Evolution of creative content in World of Warcraft”, the WoW makers comment for the first time on the many small visual adjustments that have been made on the WoW Patch 9.1.5 test server in recent weeks. have taken place, and which left many a player at a loss.
+In the article entitled “Evolution of creative content in World of Warcraft”, the WoW makers comment for the time on the many small visual adjustments that have been made on the WoW Patch 9.1.5 test server in recent weeks. have taken place, and which left many a player at a loss.

 Pictures of partially completely desexualized murals and item icons made the rounds, changed NPC and success names, now also the exchange of NPC groups in instances that seemed to be completely okay to date – at least the ones in Karazhan, because it’s been around for 14 years and even in a new edition of the raid as a dungeon.